General Terms of Site Usage

 We will only collect data to deliver a service that you have requested from us.

-To process and maintain a registration, we will collect your name, postal address, email address(s), telephone number(s), your national insurance number, a photographic image of you, your date of birth, details about qualifications relating to your scopes of registration, inspection records and details of complaints made against you.
+To process and maintain a registration, we will collect your name, postal address, email address(s), telephone number(s), your national insurance number, a photographic image of you, your date of birth, details about qualifications relating to your scopes of registration, inspection records, payment details and details of complaints made against you.
 We may also collect details of other interactions that we have had with you.
 For example, when you notify us of changes in your circumstances.

 To process a technical enquiry, dependent upon your method of contact with us, we may collect your name, postal address, email address(s), telephone number(s).